MICS-Lab/novae/data/README.md

 ## Download

-For consistency, all the scripts below need to be executed at the root of this directory (i.e., `novae/data`).
+For consistency, all the scripts below need to be executed at the root of the `data` directory (i.e., `novae/data`).

 ### MERSCOPE (18 samples)